-The box is 2X as thick as normal hives, and only A graded timber is used, screwed AND glued.
+The hive body is 2 X as thick as normal hives, and only A graded timber is used, screwed AND glued.

 How many honey boxes do I need? : You only need if you would like honey, and you can put one, two or three on.